THE ADWEEK COPYWRITING HANDBOOK REVIEW & SUMMARY

 - Mental engagement.
 When you write/reveal too much in the ad or looks too obvious, the reader feels either looked down, patronised or bored.
 Offer a little suspense (seeds of curiosity) and allow the reader to come to a conclusion you want them to reach by using their intuition, thought, sensation or emotion.

 - Guilt.
 If you cannot gift the prospect with something of value, offer compelling information and read entertainment so much that they sense an obligation to respond.
 Repeat sending premium gift vouchers and people may feel guilty and respond.
 Some will even apologise for not responding earlier.

 - Specificity.
 Add specific facts, numbers and your message will be more credible as you will sound like an expert in your field.
 For example, people will love reading this book” vs ” 85% of marketers in Australia who read this book will recommend it”.
 Which sentence is more credible?

 - Familiarity.
 People may buy just because they are so familiar with seeing your ads for many years on so many channels.
 Keep your campaigns running as long as they keep bringing sales.
 Familiarity also means adding familiar, popular words to your ad copy.
 Find more about this in books by David Ogilvy or John Caples.
 Powerful words include sale, free,

 - Hope.
-Hope is a powerful trigger for marking people buy things.
+Hope is a powerful trigger for marking people buying things.
 People buy things with the hope of improving/avoiding/stopping/finding/impressing something/someone.
-Avoid the trap of making a specific claim that can be measured or guarantee.
+Avoid the trap of making a specific claim that can be measured or guaranteed.
 Do not make promises of an exact outcome.
 Focused on explaining what the product did for you or for past users.
 The prospect will see this as a possibility and hope will make the prospect buy it.

 - Make a preventive, a cure.
 People will pay far more for cures than for preventives.
 Make your brand the cure against the fear of something bad may happen if the prospect decides not to use it.